- Alucard's interaction with the Queen.

-Schrödinger losing his copy of the mission briefing, having to read over the Captain's shoulder, and looking completely adorable.
+- Schrödinger losing his copy of the mission briefing, having to read over the Captain's shoulder, and looking completely adorable.
 The Captain looks completely content and doesn't even bat an eyelash, and unhesitently turns his book so Schrödinger can read.
-D'ah...
 It's enough to make one forget they're all bloodthirsty physcopaths for a moment.

-YMMV on this one, but the 10th OVA somehow manages to make the Major's death by gunshot into one of these by way of its background music, transforming what had been a more action-ish scene in the manga into a strangely poignant moment as he dies with a smile on his face.
+- The 10th OVA somehow manages to make the Major's death by gunshot into one of these by way of its background music, transforming what had been a more action-ish scene in the manga into a strangely poignant moment as he dies with a smile on his face.

-Not to mention there's something darkly heartwarming at his glee at managing to shoot Integra in the eye, sounding surprised and overjoyed that he finally managed to hit something.
+- Not to mention there's something darkly heartwarming at his glee at managing to shoot Integra in the eye, sounding surprised and overjoyed that he finally managed to hit something.

-The credits of the fifth OVA, in which Islands goes to Arthur Hellsing's grave to pay his respects, also double as a Tearjerker.
+- The credits of the fifth OVA, in which Islands goes to Arthur Hellsing's grave to pay his respects, also double as a Tearjerker.
 Islands even has a bottle of alcohol and the very same three beer mugs the three of them used to drink from since the end of World War II.
-It is likely that Islands, like Integra, bore witness to Penwood's last actof defiance, and his bringing the cups to Arthur's grave makes it seem like he's there to toast yet another fallen friend, and to have one last drink with them.
+It is likely that Islands, like Integra, bore witness to Penwood's last act of defiance, and his bringing the cups to Arthur's grave makes it seem like he's there to toast yet another fallen friend, and to have one last drink with them.

-Alucard's When He Smiles moment while he's sleeping in the third manga.
+- Alucard's When He Smiles moment while he's sleeping in the third manga.
 Seras even notes that he looks like a little boy imagining the fun he's going to have tomorrow.

-Likewise, the Captain's smile as he dies.
+- Likewise, the Captain's smile as he dies.
 He stays completely stoic for the entire series only to smile and laugh happily as he dies.